astooke/Synkhronos/docs/source/pages/intro_example.rst

 .. literalinclude:: /examples/example_0.py

-Which returns, on an example, dual-GPU machine:
+Which returns, on a dual-GPU machine:

 .. literalinclude:: /examples/example_0.txt
     :language: text

 The program flow is:

-1. Import Theano and Sykhronos in file headers as desired.
-2. Call ``synkhronos.fork()``.
+1. Call ``synkhronos.fork()``.
-3. Build Theano variables and graphs.
+2. Build Theano variables and graphs.
-4. Build functions through Synkhronos instead of Theano.
+3. Build functions through Synkhronos instead of Theano.
-5. Call ``synkhronos.distribute()``.
+4. Call ``synkhronos.distribute()``.
-6. Run remainder of program with function calls.
+5. Manage input data / run program with functions.

 In More Detail
 --------------

-Call ``fork()`` to fork a python subprocess for each additional GPU in the computer.
-Theano must be initialized on CPU-only before this point.
-During ``fork()``, a single GPU is initialized in the master process, and all Theano variables thereafter are built in reference to it.
+Import Theano in CPU-mode, and ``fork()`` will initialize the master GPU in the main process and additional GPUs in other processes.
+All Theano variables thereafter are built in the master, as in single-GPU programs.  ``distribute()`` replicates all functions, and their variables, in the additional processes and their GPUs.

-All inputs to Synkhronos functions will be scattered by splitting evenly along the `0-th` dimension.
-Inputs which need to be the same in all workers (i.e. `broadcast` instead of `scatter`) should be built as Theano shared variables.
+A function's ``inputs`` will be scattered by splitting evenly along the 0-th dimension.
+In this example, data parallelism applies across the 0-th dimensions of the variable ``x``.
+A function's ``bcast_inputs`` are broadcast and used wholly in all workers, as the variable ``y`` in the example.

-A Synkhronos function's ``as_theano()`` method is equivalent to calling a normal Theano function and executes only in the master process and device.
-This may be advantageous for small inputs or simple functions, when using multiple GPUs might actually be slower.
-Theano functions, including those using Theano shared variables present in Synkhronos functions, can be created at any time and will run only in the master process and its GPU.
+All explicit inputs to functions must be of type ``synkhronos.Data``, rather than numpy arrays.
+The underlying memory of these objects is in OS shared memory, so all processes have access to it.
+They present an interface similar to numpy arrays, demonstrated later.

-By default, outputs are reduced and averaged, so the assertions pass.
-Outputs may be gathered instead, or reduced by other operations: `sum`, `product`, `max`, or `min`.
-Currently, all output collections are executed using NVIDIA's NCCL via PyGPU.
+The Synkhronos function is computed simultaneously on all GPUs, including the master.
+By default, outputs are reduced and averaged, so the comparison to the single-GPU Theano function result passes.
+Other operations are possible: `sum`, `prod`, `max`, `min`, or ``None`` for no reduction.

 Distribute
 ----------

 After all functions are constructed, calling ``distribute()`` pickles all functions (and their shared variable data) in the master and unpickles them in all workers.
 This may take a few moments.

-Pickling all functions together preserves correspondences among variables used in multiple functions.
-Workers register the unpickled functions in the same fashion as they were registered in the master, giving all processes the same mapping of variables for efficient use of memory.
+Pickling all functions together preserves correspondences among variables used in multiple functions in each worker.

 Currently, ``distribute()`` can only be called once.
-In the future, this function will be callable unlimited times and will be executed lazily and automatically when functions are called.
-It will remain available to optionally be called manually.
+In the future it could be automated or made possible to call multiple times.
+Synkhronos data objects can be made before or after distributing, but only after forking.